w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-upgrade.md

 Once this time has elapsed, **Validator A** will take over.
 You can safely stop Validator B.

-**NOTE:** To verify that the Session has changed, make sure that a block in the new Session is finalised.
+**NOTE:** To verify that the Session has changed, make sure that a block in the new Session is finalized.
 You should see log messages like the ones below to confirm the change:

 ```
 2019-10-28 21:44:13 Applying authority set change scheduled at block #450092